 Using Scenarios to Solve Problems

-Delve into journey mapping, create scenarios that identify and resolve design issues, and deliver solutions that delight users.
+Delve into journey mapping to identify opportunities, create scenarios that resolve design issues, and storyboard solutions that delight users.
 Break down internal silos so you can build user-driven experiences.

 Stop letting organizational processes get in the way of real solutions.
 Learn powerful sketching and collaboration techniques that will align your teams.